My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 During his last years, Lindbergh lived in Maui, Hawaii.
 On August 26, 1974, he died of lymphoma.
 He was 72 years old.
 Long after Lindbergh and his wife died, it has been discovered that during the time he spent in Europe, Lindbergh led a double life, engaging in lengthy extra-marital affairs with three different women.
 He fathered three children with a Bavarian hat maker and two children with her sister, a painter living in a nearby town.
 Moreover, he had a son and a daughter with a Prussian aristocrat living in Baden-Baden.
 All seven children were born between 1958 and 1967.

 Lindbergh demanded absolute secrecy from his mistresses, who never married and kept his name hidden even from their children.
 The children saw their father only on brief visits once or twice a year, and they knew him by an alias name.
 Around the mid-1980s, one of Lindbergh’s illegitimate daughters, Brigitte, discovered the truth by putting together pieces of information.
 After both her mother and Anne Lindbergh died, Brigitte ran DNA tests to check the accuracy of her findings.
 It was proved that Lindbergh had indeed fathered seven children outside his marriage.

-Is Lindbergh a Nazi?
-Charles Lidbergh Official Site.
+- Is Lindbergh a Nazi?
+Charles Lindbergh Official Site.
 Accessed May 16, 2017